mathieu-benoit/asm-workshop/content/overview/before-you-begin.md

 You can run this workshop on Cloud Shell or on your local machine running Linux.
 Cloud Shell pre-installs all the required tools.

-Create a working directory where we will drop all the files needed for this workshop.
+Create a working directory where you will drop all the files needed for this workshop.
 ```Bash
 export WORKING_DIRECTORY=asm-workshop
 mkdir $WORKING_DIRECTORY